migmac99/visual-eq/README.md

 # visual-eq
 **AllTWay Visual EQ for Raspberry PI**

-This project is a visual equalizer that runs on a nodejs server in a raspberry pi, the visualiser is rendered through [P5.js](https://p5js.org/ "Processing JS")
+This project is a visual equalizer that runs on a nodejs server, the visualiser is rendered through [P5.js](https://p5js.org/ "Processing JS")

 - [visual-eq](#visual-eq)
   - [Installing Node](#installing-node)